CeceliaShuai-xy/CSF_Shuai_Wang/csf_assign03/README.txt

 To separate the influences of cache organizations from the num_set and num_block, we changed these two stats within the same cache organization (commeneted by /*...*/ in the table above).
 And on top of these organizations, we changed the NMA+WT vs. WA+WB and fifo vs. lru to see their influences on the cache performances.
-Hence, we ended up with 20 experiments in total (5 x 2 x 2 = 20).
+Hence, we ended up with 24 experiments in total (5 x 2 x 2 = 20 and four additional experiments specifically for num_blocks).
 And the detailed experimental results (statistics) are the following:
 _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _
 Experiments results:
 Experiment 1